GordonLElliott/Easy-PQXX-Build-for-Windows-Visual-Studio/README.md

 standard required by libpqxx 7.
 And libpqxx version 7 can most easily be compiled for Visual Studio using the CMake build process.

-Unfortunately there are a few bugs and pitfalls in the CMake process, which show up in Windows.
-The methods here show how to get past those problems if they occur for you, and a configurable batch file is presented which will fully automate the installation of the libpqxx library with options and features discussed in the introduction.
+The methods here show how to get past Windows install problems if they occur for you, and a configurable batch file is presented which will fully automate the installation of the libpqxx library with options and features discussed in the introduction.

 Basics of the Cmake Build for Visual Studio
 -------------------------------------------